Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 He determined that would cost him (where he pays about 15 cents per kilowatt, slightly above the average rate) 1.6 cents per month.

 Then he tested the Eufy Lumos WiFi Bulb.
 He had a pretty constant reading of 0.5 Watts or 0.0005 kWh.
 This brings his cost up to 5.4 cents per month per Eufy Lumos Smart Bulb when not in use.

 Here’s one that will knock your socks off though.
 The GoControl Z-Wave Bulb fluctuated between 0.6 watts and 4.8 watts.
 His readings were all over the place though so he tested it over the period of a couple of days and then averaged out his number.

-His conclusion was that the bulbs average vampire wattage was about 1.6 watts or at his cost 17.9 cents per month.
-Ok, this one used a lot more electricity to the others in comparison, but you’re not going to need to get a second job to make up for the difference.
+His conclusion was that the bulbs’ average vampire wattage was about 1.6 watts or at his cost 17.9 cents per month.
+Ok, this one used a lot more electricity than the others in comparison, but you’re not going to need to get a second job to make up for the difference.

 So, what are the most cost-effective smart bulbs?

 Well, most smart bulbs operate at about 7 to 9.5 Watts to produce the incandescent bulb equivalent of 60 watts.
 Meaning that you’ll receive about the same amount of light for a 7-watt smart bulb that you would a 60-watt incandescent.